 Because you'll have to wait at least 30 days from when you stop working before you'll get any payments, it's sensible to have at least two months' loan repayments stashed away in savings.

 There are a number of exclusions to loan PPI policies.
 These are the most common…

 Redundancy was foreseeable

 If there is a "foreseeability of redundancy" – for example, you've been told or are aware your job is under consultation at the time of buying a policy – it's likely you won’t be able to claim.
 Be careful, as this may also be the case if you know some jobs in your company may be lost, or even in circumstances where your place of work is known to be in financial trouble.

 If you take voluntary redundancy, you won't be able to claim on your loan PPI policy.
-There's one exception – if you're leaving to become a full-time carer for a seriously ill loved one, you'll be able to claim.
+There's one exception – if you're leaving to become a full-time carer for a seriously ill loved one, you should be able to claim.
 To be sure, check the policy wording carefully.

 Many PPI policies exclude the self-employed, or place them under massive restrictions.
 For example, you may be covered for accident and sickness, but you won't be if you run out of work.
 If you’re self-employed, you should check the details of a PPI policy very carefully before taking it out.

 If you have to stop working because of a condition you had before you took out your policy, you won't be covered.
 All pre-existing medical conditions have to be disclosed when you buy your policy.
 You must also keep your insurer informed if you develop a condition during the life of your policy.

 There are also usually exclusions if you deliberately injure yourself and can no longer work, or if you're off work for drug and alcohol-related issues.
 Remember to read your policy carefully for a full list of exclusions.